ziyitony/simpleItem/README.md

-Here are 2 HTTP services in master branch: itemService and userService.
+Here are 2 HTTP services to build a monolith service: itemService and userService.

 # itemService